-AFFORDABLE HOUSING/HOUSING PROGRAMS
+AFFORDABLE HOUSING and HOUSING PROGRAMS

 Citizen’s Housing & Planning Association (CHAPA): CHAPA’s mission is to encourage the production and preservation of housing that is affordable to low and moderate income families and individuals and to foster diverse and sustainable communities through planning and community development.
 Every person in Massachusetts should have a safe, healthy, and affordable place to call home.